top of page

 including meal preparation, personal care assistance, coordination of hospice care, and comfort in her last days.
 As a caregiver, I truly had no idea what I was doing.
 I had limited knowledge about what Alzheimer’s was, no strategies to make caregiving more manageable, and few ways to help myself cope with the grief and caregiving tasks I could have never expected.

-Fast forward several years – after a challenging journey with infertility, my husband and I were looking forward to welcoming our first child, a baby girl.
+Fast forward several years – my husband and I were looking forward to welcoming our first child, a baby girl.
 After what I thought would be a normal repeat ultrasound, I was told that our baby was having blood flow issues and struggling to grow, measuring less than the first percentile in weight.
-I sat in disbelief as the physician explained that there would be multiple ultrasounds and non-stress tests every week until delivery and to be ready at any moment for an emergency c-section.
-After our eight weeks of limbo, the scheduled c-section date arrived and brought us our sweet four-pound baby.
 She was admitted to the NICU a couple of hours after birth and remained there for five weeks.
-Those five weeks were brutally difficult.
-She couldn’t eat on her own and had an NG tube.
-She was hooked up to wires measuring her oxygen levels and heart rate that beeped incessantly, sometimes signaling she needed oxygen.
 Similar to my caregiving experience with Alzheimer’s, as a parent, I truly had no idea what I was doing.
-I struggled to manage the trauma of my own pregnancy/postpartum experience while caring for a premature baby with an unknown hospitalization timeline.
+I struggled to manage the trauma of my own experience while caring for a premature baby with an unknown hospitalization timeline.
 As a result, my ability to care for myself and prioritize my own well-being and wellness began to slip.

 I share these stories because I see them reflected in my client’s own stories every day.
 In our lives, many of us take on a role in which we care for someone else.
 Whether it is helping care for aging family members, raising children, or supporting a spouse dealing with a critical illness, many of us assume these roles with no training, minimal assistance, and little understanding of how to best support ourselves in this new identity.